Qumulo/docs/c-series-chassis-replacement.md

 sidebar: administrator_guide_sidebar
 ---

-# Replacing the Chassis of Qumulo C-Series 2U (C-168T and C-432T) Nodes
+# Replacing the Chassis of C-168T and C-432T Nodes
-This section explains how you can replace the chassis in Qumulo C-Series 2U nodes.
+This section explains how you can replace the chassis in C-168T and C-432T nodes.

 ## Prerequisites
 Before you begin, ensure that you have C-168T or C-432T hardware and the replacement chassis.